Find What You Want: Learning Demand-conditioned Object Attribute Space for Demand-driven Navigation

-Detailed and thorough experiments are conducted to demonstrate the difficulty of the DDN task for the VON baselines and the superiority of the proposed method, shown in Tab.~\ref{tab:results}.
+Detailed and thorough experiments are conducted to demonstrate the difficulty of the DDN task for the baselines and the superiority of the proposed method, shown in Tab.~\ref{tab:results}.

-Both \textbf{VTN-object} and \textbf{ZSON-object} perform marginally better than \textbf{Random-object}, primarily because 109 object categories are chosen as target objects here, which is about 17 times more than in Habitat Challenge 2023~\cite{habitatchallenge2023}, making VON more challenging.
-It is expected that the DDN task can alleviate the increased difficulty in finding objects when the variety of objects increases.

-The results of \textbf{VTN-demand} are slightly better than \textbf{Random-demand}, indicating that \textbf{VTN-demand} has learned to some extent the ability to infer multiple potential target objects simultaneously.
-However, \textbf{ZSON-demand} has lower performance than \textbf{Random-demand}.
-Considering that \textbf{ZSON-demand} uses CLIP for visual and text alignment, this lower result indicates that CLIP does not perform well on alignment between instructions and objects. \textbf{VTN-GPT} and \textbf{ZSON-GPT} demonstrate very poor performance.This is likely to be due to the fact that the language-grounding objects given by GPT-3 have a high likelihood not to be present in the current environment, which leads to a meaningless search by the agent. \textbf{VTN-GPT} and \textbf{ZSON-GPT} also show that converting DDN to VON through a pre-defined mapping between instructions to objects is not effective.
+The results of \emph{VTN-demand} are slightly better than \emph{Random}, indicating that \emph{VTN-demand} has learned to some extent the ability to infer multiple potential target objects simultaneously.
+However, \emph{ZSON-demand} has lower performance than \emph{Random}.
+Considering that \emph{ZSON-demand} uses CLIP for visual and text alignment, this lower result indicates that CLIP does not perform well on alignment between instructions and objects. \emph{VTN-GPT} and \emph{ZSON-GPT} demonstrate very poor performance.
+This is likely to be due to the fact that the language-grounding objects given by GPT-3 have a high likelihood not to be present in the current environment, which leads to a meaningless search by the agent. \emph{VTN-GPT} and \emph{ZSON-GPT} also show that converting DDN to VON through a pre-defined mapping between instructions to objects is not effective.
 The superior performance of \emph{VTN-CLIP-demand} compared to \emph{VTN-demand} underscores the contribution of CLIP in effectively extracting features of objects.
 The two variants about \emph{CLIP-Nav} do not perform well, and we argue that this may be attributed to a significant disparity in content between the step-by-step instructions in VLN and the demand instructions in DDN.
 Since ProcThor is a large scene consisting of multiple rooms, the results show that heuristic search \emph{FBE} is not efficient.